Arduin: Grimoire Games

 Grimoire Games was a publishing company run by Jim Mathis.
 Active from 1978 to mid 1981, Grimoire Games's primary focus was the early Arduin series of RPG supplements, written by Hargrave.
 The Arduin Trilogy is the most famous of the Hargrave supplements.

-Hargrave sold Arduin to one of his players, Jim Mathis, in 1978 and Mathis started Grimoire Games out of a UC campus apartment building in Berkely to publish Hargrave's Arduin material beginning with a series of four adventure modules and two boxed sets.
-By the time The Arduin Adventure was published in 1981, the company was having increasing financial difficulties, and in 1984 its last publication for many years was 100 copies of a free booklet of revised rules for Arduin; Mathis moved to San Diego and continued selling products from the company for a few years.
-Hargrave continued to publish Arduin material through Dragon Tree Press until he died in 1988, at which point Arduin was brought back to Mathis and Grimoire Games.
+Hargrave sold Arduin in 1978 to one of his players, Jim Mathis, who started Grimoire Games out of a UC campus apartment in Berkely to publish Arduin material by Hargrave beginning with a series of four adventure modules and two boxed sets.
+By the time The Arduin Adventure was published in 1981, the company was experiencing increasing financial challenges, and in 1984 its last publication for many years was 100 copies of the Arduin: A Primer booklet of revised rules; Mathis moved to San Diego and continued to sell products from the company for a few years.
+Hargrave continued to publish Arduin material through Dragon Tree Press until he died in 1988, at which point the rights to Arduin returned to Mathis and Grimoire Games.

-After finishing Hargrave's unfinished Arduin manuscript, Grimoire Games eventually published it as The Compleat Arduin in 1993 with financial assistance from a games distributor; however the large work was expensive and outdated and only sold less than half of the print run, and the distributor took a loss, and it became the last publication by Grimoire Games.
+Mathis worked with Mark Schynert to complete the last unfinished Arduin manuscript by Hargrave, and Grimoire Games eventually published it as The Compleat Arduin in 1993 with financial assistance from a games distributor; however the large work was expensive and outdated and only sold less than half of its print run, and the distributor took a loss, and it became the last publication by Grimoire Games.